-As workforces become more globalized, companies need a global HRIS system that can serve as a single source of truth for all employees.
+As workforces become more globalized, companies need global HRIS systems that can serve as a single source of truth for all employees.

-While many companies can claim to support a global workforce, there is some nuance that is required.
-Companies should know if global employees get access to the entire system, or just limited parts of it.
-They should know if the company can provide language localization, in-country compliance advice or has non-US support centers.
-They should know if the company can provide global payroll, contractor management and global PEO services.
+While many companies can claim to support a global workforce, some nuance is required.
+Companies should know if global employees get access to the entire system or just limited parts of it.
+They should know if the company can provide language localization, in-country compliance advice, or has non-US support centers.
+They should know if the company can provide global payroll, contractor management, and global PEO services.

 Below is an overview of the best global HRIS systems and what sub-categories they fall into:

-This group of solutions is purpose-built to serve as a global HRIS system with full functionality available to employees all across the globe.
+This group of solutions is purpose-built to serve as global HRIS systems with full functionality available to employees all across the globe.
 These systems offer language localization and global support offices.
-These systems do not process global payroll, aside from in a 2-3 countries.
-They do, however, partner with a number of global payroll partners to provide that service.
+These systems do not process global payroll aside from in 2-3 countries.
+However, they partner with several global payroll partners to provide that service.

 Overview: Workday is a leader in the HRIS space for a reason.
-They create a platform that is robust enough to make power users feel confident, informed and highly catered to.
-But Workday is also light enough that any frontline employee can navigate it with ease.
-Workday’s weakest features is their ATS and recruiting module, but the real drawback is simply the price, which includes not just software fees, but also a lot of ongoing consulting / headcount costs to maintain such a robust system.
+They create a robust platform to make power users feel confident, informed, and highly catered to.
+But Workday is also light enough that any frontline employee can easily navigate it.
+Workday's weakest features are its ATS and recruiting module.
+Still, the real drawback is simply the price, which includes not just software fees, but also a lot of ongoing consulting/headcount costs to maintain such a robust system.